Skip to content

 European Solidarity Corps PASS Portal

-The following official documents regarding the first call for proposals with regards to the European Solidarity Corps are also available:
+The following official documents regarding the call for proposals with regards to the European Solidarity Corps are also available:

 - Press Release: